n-gibs/test-data-explorer/README.md

 2. CSS is my weak point when it comes to frontend.
 I relied heavily on  Material UI to help me get over this hurdle.
 3. Time - If I had more time I would have made the app more responsive.
 I would have loved to add more pagination as well for larger data sets.
 4. Design - While I am a fullstack engineer, I am stronger on the backend.
 The times I have done frontend, I had a mock up from a designer.
 I enjoyed the challange of coming up with the deisgn though because its something I never had to do.
 I had to think in a different way.
+5. Just a laptop - I just moved to San Diego and I am in temporary housing.
+I don't have my full desk set up.
+I did the whole project with just my 14inch Macbook.